Children’s Representation Program

 Current Opportunities

 We are not currently seeking qualified attorneys on an independent contracting basis to provide standards-based legal representation to children and youth in dependency and termination proceedings.
-However, if you have interest in a particular county or simply want more information on working with our program, please contact the program manager at bailey.zydek@ocla.wa.gov.
+However, if you have interest in a particular county or simply want more information on working with our program, please contact the Program Director Bailey Zydek at bailey.zydek@ocla.wa.gov.

 Recruitment for Asotin, Chelan, Clark, Columbia, Douglas, Garfield, Lincoln, Okanogan, Spokane, and Whitman Counties will begin in 2025.
 For more information on the CRP’s recruitment schedule, see below.